rakoo/httpfile/README.md

 # use

 The server runs on the 8080 port.
+The current iteration runs on a deduping store, which automatically chunks files based on their content and avoids storing those chunks twice, allowing similar or identical files to only take as much place as strictly necessary.

 ## Send a file